albertvisser/treedocs/readme.rst

 For that purpose it uses a tree view on the left-hand side and a text window on the right-hand side.
-Another addition to Apropos is that it supports
+Another addition to Apropos is that it supports text formatting.
-`text formatting </avisser/doctree/wiki/formatting>`_.

-Some ideas are inspired by Lotus Notes, e.g. the possibility of `creating a sublevel by inserting a backslash surrounded by two spaces in an item's title </avisser/doctree/wiki/create_sublevel>`_.
+Some ideas are inspired by Lotus Notes, e.g. the possibility of creating a sublevel by inserting a backslash surrounded by two spaces in an item's title.
-Another is `visually organizing the same collection of notes in different ways </avisser/doctree/wiki/reorder_tree>`_.
+Another is visually organizing the same collection of notes in different ways.

 This application also supports saving and loading files under different names, and reordering items by sorting or using drag 'n drop.